 CALPELRA provides training and professional development that helps California public sector labor and employment professionals better serve their communities.
 The Annual Conference delivers knowledge and insight through a variety of presentations designed to improve skills and tactics.

-RPLG team members have secured speaking spots encompassing the following topics:
+RPLG team members have secured speaking spots encompassing a wide variety of topics.
+Slides from the presentations are linked below:

 - Partner Jon Holtzman will team up with Michael Nadol (PFM Group Consulting) to present “Hitchhiker’s Guide to Understanding Comparability Universes,” a talk that will examine comparable company analysis and how factors such as industry classification and capital structure contribute to fit.